S-Bahn: Poland

-Established in 2002, the Warsaw Szybka Kolej Miejska (SKM), translating to 'Rapid Urban Rail,' functions as a combined rapid transit and commuter rail system within the Warsaw metropolitan area.
+Established in 2002, the Rapid Urban Railway functions as a combined rapid transit and commuter rail system within the Warsaw metropolitan area.
 Operated by the city-owned company Szybka Kolej Miejska Sp. z o.o. and managed by the Public Transport Authority in Warsaw, SKM utilizes shared general railway lines supervised by PKP Polskie Linie Kolejowe.
 The system serves 55 stations and features 4 key lines - S1, S2, S3, and S4, connecting Warsaw Chopin Airport with the city center, additionally reaching to areas not covered by the metro network.

-Fast Urban Rail Tricity is an analogous SKM system serving Gdańsk, Gdynia, and Sopot, providing urban rail transit in the Poland's Tricity.
+The Tricity Rapid Urban Railway is an analogous SKM system serving Gdańsk, Gdynia, and Sopot, providing urban rail transit in the Poland's Tricity.

 Switzerland

 S-Bahn is also used in the German-speaking part of Switzerland.
 Swiss French networks use the term RER with line numbers prefixed with an R, e.g. as R2, except for the Léman Express in Greater Geneva that uses the prefix L followed by the line number ("L" for "Léman-Express"), e.g. L2.
 S-Bahn-style services in the Italian and Romansh speaking parts of Switzerland also use, like the Milan suburban system, the "S" prefix, although in Italian such networks are called rete celere (lit. 'fast network') instead of S-Bahn.